-This unit looks at health and wellbeing as a concept with varied and evolving perspectives and definitions.
-It takes the view that health and wellbeing are subject to a wide range of contexts and interpretations, with different meanings for different people.
-As a foundation to the understanding of health, students should investigate the World Health Organization's (WHO) definition and also explore other interpretations.
-Wellbeing is a complex combination of all dimensions of health, characterised by an equilibrium in which the individual feels happy, healthy, capable and engaged.
-For the purposes of this study, students should consider wellbeing to be an implicit element of health.
+In this unit, students explore health and wellbeing as a concept with varied and evolving perspectives and definitions.
+They come to understand that it occurs in many contexts and is subject to a wide range of interpretations, with different meanings for different people.
+As a foundation to their understanding of health, students investigate the World Health Organization's (WHO) definition and other interpretations.
+They also explore the fundamental conditions required for health as stated by the WHO, which provide a social justice lens for exploring health inequities.

-In this unit students identify personal perspectives and priorities relating to health and wellbeing, and enquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islanders.
-Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health and wellbeing and the indicators used to measure and evaluate health status.
-With a focus on youth, students consider their own health as individuals and as a cohort.
-They build health literacy through interpreting and using data, through investigating the role of food, and through extended inquiry into one youth health focus area.
+In this unit, students identify perspectives relating to health and wellbeing, and inquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islander Peoples.
+Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health outcomes and the indicators used to measure and evaluate health status.
+With a focus on youth, the unit equips students to consider their own health as individuals and as a cohort.
+They build health literacy by interpreting and using data in a research investigation into one youth health focus area, and by investigating the role of food.